coronel08/my-notes/notes/docs/aws.md

 -   Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance.
 Security repositry with threat analytics and metrics.
     -   Metrics -
-        -   Basic Monitoring - metrics every 5 mins
+        -   Basic Monitoring - metrics every 5 mins, enabled by default using AWS Management Console
-        -   Detailed Monitoring - metrics every 1 min
+        -   Detailed Monitoring - metrics every 1 min, enabled by default using CLI or SDK
         -   High Resolution - metrics every 1 second, alarm can be triggered as often as 10 seconds
     -   Logs - Can go to S3 for archival, stream to ElasticSearch.
 By default no logs from EC2 will go to CloudWatch.
 Can be setup on premise also.
 Never expire by default
         -   Cloudwatch Logs Agent - old version of agent, can only send CloudWatch logs
         -   CloudWatch Unified Agent - Can collect additional metrics like ram etc.
     -   Events - send notifications can schedule on a CRON or event pattern.
-        -   EventBridge - evolution of Cloudwatch events, can work with Zendesk, DataDog, Etc
+        -   EventBridge - evolution of Cloudwatch events, can work with Zendesk, DataDog, Etc. Use when you need to integrate with 3rd party SaaS applications.
     -   Alarm - triggers notifications for any metric
 -   Cloudtrail - Log of all actions and API calls taking place in AWS by a user, role, or an AWS Service.
 -   AWS Config - continually audit, monitor for compliance, or vulnerabilities in AWS.Helps with compliance auditing, security analysis, change management, and troubleshooting.